Roborace: Lucas di Grassi champions autonomous racing car

 Organizers say they will "develop a flexible format for the competition" for the upcoming 2017-18 season.

-The electric car's chassis was designed by Daniel Simon, creator of vehicles for movies including "Tron: Legacy," and houses a complex suite of sensing equipment including cameras, radars and LIDAR.
+The plex suite of sensing equipment including cameras, radars and LIDAR.

 "With Roborace we want to put these technologies in a closed environment and go beyond where motorsport can go," di Grassi said.